About the Program

 - Attend additional events, workshops, and team-building activities.

-All students and teams with a successful pilot are eligible for the Melissa & Doug Entrepreneurs program (by invitation only through self-nomination), which confers additional funding and opportunities.
+All students and teams with a successful pilot are eligible for the Melissa & Doug Entrepreneurs program (by invitation only following self-nomination), which confers additional funding and opportunities.
 Additionally, Student Founder Program teams are eligible for the Frank Borchardt Undergraduate Prize, the Rasheed Wiggins Prize, and the Dean Yep Prize.

 Nurture a community of student-innovators and entrepreneurs dedicated to exploring impact through startup ventures.